JonathanWilbur/mueller-report/volume1.md

 Following the meeting, Mifsud traveled as planned to Moscow.
 455 On April 18, 2016, while in Russia, Mifsud introduced Papadopoulos over email to Ivan Timofeev, a member of the
 Russian international affairs council (RIAC).
-456 Mifsud had described Timofeev as having connections with the Russian ministry of foreign affairs (MFA), 457 the executive entity in Russia responsible for Russian foreign relations.
-458 Over the next several weeks, Papadopoulos and Timofeev had multiple conversations over Skype and email about setting "the groundwork " for a "potential" meeting between the campaign and Russian government officials.
+456 Mifsud had described Timofeev as having connections with the Russian Ministry of Foreign Affairs (MFA), 457 the executive entity in Russia responsible for Russian foreign relations.
+458 Over the next several weeks, Papadopoulos and Timofeev had multiple conversations over Skype and email about setting "the groundwork" for a "potential" meeting between the campaign and Russian government officials.
 459 Papadopoulos told the Office that, on one Skype call, he believed that his conversation with Timofeev was being monitored or supervised by an unknown third party, because Timofeev spoke in an official manner